meuzgebre/azure-note/README.md

-# azure-note
+# Azure AZ-104 Cert Prep Note

-A brief note that I have prepare for AZ-900 &amp; AZ-104
+A brief note that I have prepare for AZ-104.